On the logarithmic correction of transition fronts in shifting environments: Acknowledgements

 \section{Acknowledgements}

-{The authors dedicate this paper in memory of Prof. Ka-Shing Lau, who was professor and chairman of the Department of Mathematics at the Chinese University of Hong Kong (1996-2012).} KYL is supported partly by the National Science Foundation grant DMS-2325195.
+The authors dedicate this paper in memory of Prof. Ka-Shing Lau, who was professor and chairman of the Department of Mathematics at the Chinese University of Hong Kong.
+KYL is supported partly by the National Science Foundation grant DMS-2325195.
 CHW is supported partly by the National Science and Technology Council of Taiwan (NSTC 113-2628-M-A49-004-MY4, 113-2918-I-A49-002) and the National Center for Theoretical Sciences.
-CHW also thanks the Ohio State University for the hospitality during his sabbatical visit in 2024-2025.
-This work was partially completed during the Workshop on ``Dynamic Models in Biology" (24w5209) at the Banff International Research Station (BIRS), and the workshop on ``Mathematical Modeling of Biological Interfacial Phenomena" at the Institute for Mathematical and Statistical Innovation (supported by National Science Foundation Grant No. DMS-1929348).
-The authors thank BIRS and IMSI for the support and stimulating research environment.
+CHW also thanks the Mathematical Research Institute (MRI) at the Ohio State University for the hospitality during his sabbatical visit in 2024-2025.
+This work was partially completed when the authors attended the Workshop on ``Dynamic Models in Biology" (24w5209) at the Banff International Research Station (BIRS), and the workshop on ``Mathematical Modeling of Biological Interfacial Phenomena" at the Institute for Mathematical and Statistical Innovation (IMSI) (supported by National Science Foundation Grant No. DMS-1929348).
+The authors thank BIRS and IMSI for the support and stimulating research environments.